top of page

 Night of the Hunter's expressionist bedroom scene

-Both book and film have been taken as condemnations of the church and religious hypocrisy, yet, as the preacher is both bogus and insane, neither work as a critique of religion.
+Both book and film have been taken as condemnations of the church and religious hypocrisy, but as the preacher is both bogus and insane, neither work as a critique of religion.
 The story is an allegory about the battle between good and evil, a story of sexual mania and misogyny, told through the binaries of innocence and experience, love and hate, fantasy and reality.
 If Willa represents the realm of illusion, credulity, and dream, Powell represents the irruption of a bladed and butchering reality principle into life.
-It is also a novel about the corrupting powers of both money and poverty; the realities of poverty and grim exigencies of the depression are much more pronounced in the novel where, unlike in the film (in which nothing looks particularly ugly or squalid or dirty or poor) Grubb sharply depicts the effects and the look of rural indigence.
-In the novel everyone is obsessed with the $10, 000 dollars, including Willa.
-In Laughton’s movie, the MacGuffin/doll serves a similarly suspense and tension creating function as Stevie’s package containing a bomb in Hitchcock’s Sabotage,1936.
-Grubb repeatedly calls our attention to it, but it is a flaw of the novel that at around its final quarter the money simply disappears from the narrative; we never find out what becomes of it, and must assume it is returned.

 "Where's the money hid, you little bitch?"